vlayer-xyz/vlayer/book/src/features/email.md

 A `Email` consists of the following fields
 - `subject` - a string with the subject of the email
 - `body` - a string consisting of the entire body of the email
-- `from` - a string consisting of the sender's email address (no name is available)
+- `from` - a string consisting of the sender's email address (*no name is available*)
-- `to` - an array of strings containing the list of emails of the intended recipients (no names available)
+- `to` - an array of strings containing the list of emails of the intended recipients (*no names available*)
 - `received_at` - `uint` representing a timestamp of when the email arrived at the destination email server.

 By inspecting and parsing the email payload elements, we can generate a claim to be used on-chain.

 ## StringUtils
-For convenient manipulation of strings, vlayer provides StringUtils library, which consists of functions like:
+For convenient manipulation of strings, vlayer provides `StringUtils` library, which consists of functions like:
 * `toAddress` - converts a string to an address if properly formatted, reverts otherwise
 * `match` - matches RegExp pattern groups and returns them as a string
 * `equal` - checks the contents of two strings for equality.
 Returns true if both are equal, false otherwise.

 ## Wallet Recovery Example
 Below is another example of a `Prover` smart contract parsing an email.
-However, this time the use case is a bit more advanced and allows the caller to recover access to a MultiSig wallet (a smart contract that allows multiple wallets to authorize transactions).
+This time, however, the use case is a bit more advanced.
+It allows the caller to recover access to a MultiSig wallet (*a smart contract that allows multiple wallets to authorize transactions*).

-The following implementation assumes that the recovery email is in a predefined format and it extracts data required to recover access to a MultiSig wallet.
+The following implementation assumes that the recovery email is in a predefined format.
+It extracts the data needed to restore access to a MultiSig wallet.

-To change the authorized account (recovery procedure), the user just needs to send the email in the following format:
+To change the authorized account (*recovery procedure*), the user simply needs to send the email in the following format:

 ```
 Date: 02 Jul 24 14:52:18+0300 GMT